 Lipedema is a fat disorder, mainly affecting women, that causes an enlargement of both legs due to deposits of fat under the skin.
 It’s characterized as a “progressive disorder,” meaning it generally gets worse over time.
 Sufferers experience easy bruising and tenderness, pain in the affected areas, and significant disability in daily life.
 In severe and more progressive fat disorder cases, the trunk and upper body may also be affected, including the arms and upper back.
 Little is known about the disorder, and it’s often misdiagnosed and incorrectly treated as general obesity.

 For anyone affected, diet and exercise aren’t an effective way to get rid of Lipedema fat; Lipedema fat has proved relatively immune to these lifestyle changes and won’t budge.
 While women are likely to experience some weight loss with a healthy diet and regular exercise routines, weight loss is usually mostly loss of non-Lipedema fat.
 In these instances, the stubborn, lipedema painful fat remains.
 This cycle becomes a difficult one to break for those with the disorder: Yo-yo dieting leads to more weight gain.
 More weight gain leads to increased lipedema painful fat and disability.
 Increased pain and disability make it more challenging to manage mobility and secondary obesity increases.
 Lipedema fat also appears to be relatively resistant to bariatric surgery, meaning many women are undergoing dangerous surgeries without experiencing the intended benefit of significant loss of lipedema fat.

-Unlike common obesity, Lipedema fat disease is comprised of fat deposits and swelling that typically does not affect the feet or hands; it’s as if patients are wearing a tight bracelet or rope at their wrists or ankles that cause every above to swell and everything below to remain unaffected.
+Unlike common obesity, Lipedema fat disorder is comprised of fat deposits and swelling that typically does not affect the feet or hands; it’s as if patients are wearing a tight bracelet or rope at their wrists or ankles that cause every above to swell and everything below to remain unaffected.
 At more progressive stages, the swelling increases and leads to a diagnosis of lymphedema, which makes it even less likely Lipedema is diagnosed and treated promptly and adequately.